Skip to main content

 Dishwasher noise levels are rated in decibels - the lower the decibel number, the quieter the dishwasher.

-However, buying a dishwasher at 44 dB is quiet enough.
-You do not want to pay for quietness under 44 dB.
+However, buying a dishwasher at 44 dB is quiet enough; you do not want to pay for quietness below 44 dB.

 Dishwasher Silence Rating Factors: